Leftist Gabriel Boric, 35, wins Chile's presidential election - KRDO

 By Karol Suarez, Rafael Romo, Helen Regan and Hira Humayun, CNN

-Leftist and former student leader Gabriel Boric, 35, will become Chile’s youngest President since its return to democracy in 1990, after he won a presidential runoff election on Sunday.
+Leftist and former student leader Gabriel Boric, 35, will become Chile’s youngest President after he won a presidential runoff election on Sunday.

 With 99.95% of ballots counted, Boric won with 55.87% of the vote, securing victory over his right-wing opponent, Jose Antonio Kast, who trailed with 44.13%, according to the Electoral Service of Chile.
 Boric will be sworn in as President on March 11.